WHO ARE WE?

 HOW DO YOU APPLY?

 You may apply when you have become a Portuguese tax resident or before 31st March of the following tax year.
-If you wish to apply for the NHR regime NDR can guarantee a prompt consideration of you application.
-NDR has a direct channel to the central authorities dealing with the NHR regime and we are confident that we will obtain a decision on your NHR application within 7 days.
+If you wish to apply for the NHR regime EDGE can guarantee a prompt consideration of you application.
+EDGE has a direct channel to the central authorities dealing with the NHR regime and we are confident that we will obtain a decision on your NHR application within 7 days.

 HOW LONG DOES IT TAKE?

-If you wish to obtain a prompt decision on your NHR application, NDR can guide you through the process enabling you to obtain a decision within a timeframe of less than a week after the application has been made.
+If you wish to obtain a prompt decision on your NHR application, EDGE can guide you through the process enabling you to obtain a decision within a timeframe of less than a week after the application has been made.
 The status will be backdated to the date of becoming Portuguese tax resident.

 ARE THERE ANY GUARANTEES?

-Whilst there are no guarantees that applications will be successful, NDR has a 100% success rate to date.
+Whilst there are no guarantees that applications will be successful, EDGE has a 100% success rate to date.
 As long as the NHR applicant fulfils all the legal requirements of Portuguese tax residency and the specific requirements to become a NHR, there is no reason for the registration to be rejected.

 HOW MUCH DOES IT COST?